Lori Magestro, DNP, RN, MEDSURG-BC

 College of Health Sciences

-With more than 30 years of experience as a registered nurse, Lori Magestro spent 20 years practicing as a medical-surgical clinical nurse before moving into leadership as a Magnet Program Manager.
-After receiving her doctoral degree, she moved to the academic setting.
-She has experience teaching pre-licensed nursing students and experienced nurses in ADN, BSN, and MSN programs, and at a large, multi-hospital healthcare organization.
+I have over 30 years of experience as a registered nurse.
+I spent 20 years practicing as a medical-surgical clinical nurse before moving into leadership as a Magnet Program Manager.
+After receiving my doctoral degree, I moved to the academic setting.
+I have experience teaching pre-licensed nursing students and experienced nurses in ADN, BSN, and MSN programs, and at a large, multi-hospital healthcare organization.

 Doctor of Nursing Practice - Systems Leadership and Health Care Quality